AdaCore/training_material/courses/rust_essentials/080_pattern_matching/01_patterns.rst

 - Patterns may be composed recursively

-- Inner patterns further destructure values
+- Matching within a pattern checks structure from outer to inner

-- Matching proceeds from the outside in
+- Match arms are still tried top to bottom

 .. code:: rust